caraya/feedback-review/kiss.md

 #### Web fonts and Typography

 I've written about font loading and optimization.
-For the most part this is a matter of using tools like [Fontface Observer](https://fontfaceobserver.com/) and its standard equivalent, `font-display` to control the behavior of the downloadable fonts and their fallbacks, subsetting fonts so it'll only use the characters actually on your pages among other things.
+For the most part this is a matter of using tools like [Fontface Observer](https://fontfaceobserver.com/) and its standard complementary tool, `font-display` to control the behavior of the downloadable fonts and their fallbacks, subsetting fonts so it'll only use the characters actually on your pages among other things.

 The following script uses Fontface Observer to work with Noto Sans and Noto Mono.
 It loads them and notifies you if it's unable to.
 It then switches the class of the HTML element to use the web font or the backup you've assigned.